MrEttore/transparent-confidential-services-for-trusted-computations/README.md

 ### Relying Application (`relying-application/src/features/attestation`)

 The React-based relying party component executes entirely in the user’s client.
-It generates fresh 64-byte challenges, calls the Evidence Provider, forwards the evidence to the Verifier, and renders both raw artifacts and human-readable verdicts.
+It generates fresh 64-byte challenges, calls the Evidence Provider, forwards the evidence to the Evidence Verifier, and renders both raw artifacts and human-readable verdicts.
 Subcomponents such as `AttestationTimeline`, `CloudInfrastructureOverview`, and `IndependentVerificationResources` make the protocol transparent, echoing the user-centric design goals from the paper.
+A UI-focused walkthrough with screenshot placeholders is available in [`relying-application/README.md`](relying-application/README.md).

 ## Running the Prototype